-There’s a great selection of fuzz pedals out there to choose from, but some of the most popular options are the Electro Harmonix Big Muff Pi, BOSS FZ-5 and the Jim Dunlop Fuzz Face.
+There’s a great selection of fuzz pedals out there to choose from, but some of the most popular options are the Electro Harmonix Big Muff Pi, BOSS FZ-5 and the Dunlop FFM3 Jimi Hendrix Fuzz Face Mini Effects Pedal.
 Check out our top 5 best fuzz pedals blog for some great sound samples.

 View all fuzz pedals.